psytron/gameobject/README.md

 ## GameObject
 App and game building container system for JavaScript.
-Easy standard event bubbling, parent detection, and special gluemap injection.
-Gluemap eliminates templating libs or syntax that mixes template delimiters into your assets.
+Standard event bubbling, parent detection, and gluemap injection.
+Gluemap eliminates syntax that mixes template delimiters into your assets which make them unrenderable without bundeleres and compilers.
+Your UI assets are just standard HTML UI Chunks that work in any browser with zero dependencies and zero bundling/compiling.
 No depenancies.
-Your UI assets are just standard HTML UI Chunks that work in any browser with zero dependencies and zero bundling/compiling.

 ### Install
 ```shell
 npm install gameobject
 ```

 ### Usage